A Model of Fast Concept Inference with Object-Factorized Cognitive Programs: Results

 \subsection{Performance Improvements}

 We used Dijkstra's algorithm for search, where the ``distance'' to a given program is its description length calculated from the Markov transition matrix.
+We did not use the more-popular A* search algorithm because it requires a consistent estimate of the distance to the goal, which is non-trivial in our problem setting\footnote{Unlike in physical shortest-path problems, it is not clear how to estimate the remaining distance (description length).
+For example, multiplying the number of unmatched objects by the average description length necessary to match an object would not be a consistent estimate since an arbitrary number of objects in some concepts can be matched using the loop instructions.}.
 The search used 10.4 GB of memory.
 The CNN and provided fixation were used for argument prediction, and the first-order Markov model was trained using the 16 ground truth programs of length 6 or less.
 Subroutines were disabled.
 The search was executed on a laptop using 8 cores.

 To speed up testing, the transition matrix was initialized with an empirical dependency graph that sets to zero the probability of any transition that is never needed to solve any of the concepts.
-This approximates speed improvement obtained from the Markov model after running the search for multiple iterations.
+This approximates the speed improvement obtained from the Markov model after running the search for multiple iterations.

+Compared to the naive search, our object factorization algorithm reduced the failure rate from 3.7\% to 2.2\% using a program search budget three orders of magnitude smaller (Table \ref{table:performance}).

 The histograms in Fig.\ref{fig:performance} show the distribution of the number of visited programs and per-concept search time for the object factorization search algorithm.
 95\% of concepts are found in under 2 minutes, with a median per-concept search time of 1 min.
 This is similar to the time typically needed by humans to identify simple visual concepts, such those in the Raven Progressive Matrices Test, where subjects have 40 minutes to identify 46 concepts \cite{carpenter_what_1990}.\\